atomic museum las vegas

 The Atomic Museum is located at 755 E Flamingo Rd, Las Vegas, NV.
 It’s located just shy of two miles from the Las Vegas Strip.

-To really give yourself time to appreciate each exhibit and the artifacts (and peruse the gift shop!), you’ll want to give yourself at least one to two hours if you want to thoughtfully explore each display.
-The last check-in is about an hour and a half before the museum closes.
+To really give yourself time to appreciate each exhibit and the artifacts (and peruse the gift shop!), you’ll want to give yourself at least one to two hours if you want to explore each display thoroughly.

 FAQs